Programme Code: A1M104

-Program Fee: USD$13,000 (includes return economy class flights from students home city to Canada, Hong Kong, Thailand; all accommodation in Canada, Hong Kong and Thailand; local transportation in Canada, Hong Kong and Thailand; enrichment & cultural activities in Canada, Hong Kong and Thailand; full travel and medical insurance in Canada, Hong Kong and Thailand); residential meals (student halls) in Canada.
+(includes return economy class flights* from students home city to Canada, Hong Kong, Thailand; all accommodation in Canada, Hong Kong and Thailand; local transportation in Canada, Hong Kong and Thailand; enrichment & cultural activities in Canada, Hong Kong and Thailand; full travel and medical insurance in Canada, Hong Kong and Thailand; residential meals (student halls) in Canada.)

-- In the event of civil disruption in Hong Kong, the University of Saskatchewan and the Education University of Hong Kong reserve the right to modify program arrangements and extend the stay of students at the University of Saskatchewan from January to July, Thailand from September to December.
+In the event of civil disruption in Hong Kong, The University of Saskatchewan and The Education University of Hong Kong reserve the right to modify programme arrangements and extend the stay of students at the University of Saskatchewan from January to July, Thailand from September to December.

-- Applications admitted to the program are responsible for securing the relevant student visas for Canada, Hong Kong and Thailand.
+Applications admitted to the programme are responsible for securing the relevant student visas for Canada, Hong Kong and Thailand.